RealismusModding/realismusmodding.github.io/mods/seasons/manual/info_for_map_makers.md

   - `name` The name of the FoliageSubLayer to search for.
 (You can find this using Giants Editor.)
   - `to` The name of the shape as defined in the material holder.
 (This is your Shape name from replacementTexturesMaterialHolder.i3d)

-### Animals and Growth Data

-*WIP*

-If you would like to add your own animals and growth data for your map, then you need to do the following

-1. Copy animals.xml and growth.xml (both of these files can be found in the /data directory under the season mod into the root folder of your map) and then modify them.
-2. Rename the files to seasons_animals.xml and seasons_growth.xml
-3. Make changes

-If you just want to add new fruits:
-3. Remove all existing fruits, those will automatically be used from the Seasons mod
-4. Add your own fruits

 ### Custom weather
 It is possible to supply a custom seasons_weather.xml with the map.
 In the 12 periods (period 1 = early spring, period 12 = late winter), there are three temperatures values to be specified (`min`, `mode`, `max`).
 Min and max values are not used at the moment, but needs to be given.
 The mode of the temperature is monthly average daily maximum temperature.
 So if you take the average of the daily high temperature for all days in January in your 20-30 data series you get the value for mode for January.